 Finding a really great classic carrot cake in the supermarket is difficult.
-The solution is to make my own classic small batch carrot cake recipe which is always moist and delicious.
+The solution is to make my own classic small carrot cake recipe which is always moist and delicious.
 If you are looking for a double-layer 6-inch carrot cake for two made from scratch with a delicious cream cheese frosting, read on!

 The only carrot cake recipe I have because it's the best.
 This recipe can be made in muffins, individual cakes or in a casserole dish for a potluck.